 HERSTMONCEUX MUSEUM, E. SUSSEX, UK

-AUTOMOTIVE ART - This was the second car built at Herstmonceux Museum by a local inventor before it was a Museum.
+AUTOMOTIVE ART - This was the second car built at Herstmonceux Museum by a local inventor before it became a Museum.
 The first, a joystick car, we unfortunately cannot track down, but would like to be able to give the "Borzoi" combined-lever (steering, braking and acceleration) prototype a home if that was of interest to the current owner(s).
 The Bluebird Electric BE1 is/was the first car to be able to exchange batteries itself with built in patented loading equipment, seen here on display at another famous Museum; the National Motor Museum - Beaulieu.
-This car was driven by the grandson of Sir Malcolm Campbell for media articles, Big Breakfast, and at the LETEC Awards held at the London Arena, but not during any of the high speed runs on the Polegate Bypass where it achieved around 160mph using high speed motorcycle tires and Lynch electric motors.
+This car was driven by the grandson of Sir Malcolm Campbell for media articles, Big Breakfast, and at the LETEC Awards held at the London Arena, but not during any of the high speed runs on the Polegate Bypass where it achieved around 160mph using high speed motorcycle tires and multiple Lynch electric motors.
 These are not the tires seen in these pictures, about which some people have commented.
 The tires shown here were ordinary car rubbers on steel rims for delivery purposes only [left] and ordinary motorcycle tyres [right].
 Thinner racing motorcycle tires with a circular 'V' casing were fitted on the same (but modified) alloy rims for high speed runs - and it is the faster wheels that the car will be sporting when on display in the Campbell Hall.

 While most people will be interested in the archaeology of the building itself as the main exhibit, together with coal bunker, air raid shelter and other underground works, from 1982 onwards a local Sussex engineer produced a remarkable range of machines and other interesting artifacts that demonstrate a wide range of skills and interests to qualify the 'conceptual designer' as a renaissance man, or design genius.
 The Trust have been fortunate to secure these items as exhibits, some of which are detailed below, and please note that we will be adding to these pages as more items are unearthed and need a good home.